EventumAI/stellar_workshop3_public/workbook/workshop5/workshop5.md

 ## 📝 Reflection Questions

-After writing E2E tests, discuss:
+After writing E2E tests, reflect on:

 1. **Coverage**: What issues can E2E catch that unit tests can't?
 2. **Maintenance**: Are E2E tests harder to maintain than unit tests?